-When buyers began to realize they could choose their own journey and have more control, especially in terms of research and product discovery, products like marketing automation began to emerge to accomodate new consumer behavior cycles and help businesses thrive.
+When buyers began to realize they could choose their own journey and have more control, especially in terms of research and product discovery, products like marketing automation began to emerge to accommodate new consumer behavior cycles and help businesses thrive.

 Instead of relying on vendors for their information, they began to turn to the Web to conduct their own research on the products and services they were interested in.

-Perhaps the closest comparison to inbound marketing that is reflected in history is peer-to-peer referrals, because at its core, inbound marketing is all about getting customers to come to your business.
+Perhaps the closest comparison to inbound marketing that is reflected in history is peer-to-peer referrals because, at its core, inbound marketing is all about getting customers to come to your business.

 Today, inbound marketing is defined as activities that are designed to attract the attention of customers and prospects with the purpose of giving them a reason to come to your business.